MaikBuse/syndicode/README.md

 ---

-> *No single path leads to dominance.
-Code is your interface — and strategy is everything.*
+> *No single path leads to dominance, but specialization might get you ahead.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>